How Not To Put Your Foot In Your Mouth

 Watch your substance use

 All kinds of drugs lower your inhibitions and change your sense of what's appropriate to talk about.
-You might find your rarely put your foot in it when you're sober, or have had a drink or two, but it goes downhill after that.
+You might find you rarely put your foot in it when you're sober or have only had a drink or two, but it goes downhill after that.